cloud-zhoubingye/Pruning/ReadMe.md

 # Prune Vision Model
-Prune mobilenetv2 by magnitude-based and taylor-based methods This is Lab 1: Prune Vision Model of Edge AI course, NYCU, 2025 spring.
+Prune mobilenetv2 by magnitude-based and taylor-based methods.

 ## Introduction

-This lab aims to prune the MobileNetV2 model, resulting in a significant speedup while maintaining satisfactory accuracy.
+This project aims to prune the MobileNetV2 model, resulting in a significant speedup while maintaining satisfactory accuracy.

 * Please download the provided Jupyter Notebook file using the link below.
 Follow the prompts and hints provided within the notebook to fill in the empty blocks and answer the questions.